DOI-USGS/ghsc-esi-groundmotion-processing/docs/index.md

 Reference
 : If you wish to cite this software, please use this reference:

 : > Thompson, E.M., M. Hearne, B.T.
 Aagaard, J.M.
 Rekoske, C.B.
 Worden, M.P.
 Moschetti, H.E.
 Hunsinger, G.C.
 Ferragut, G.A.
 Parker, J.A.
 Smith, K.K.
 Smith, and A.R.
 Kottke (2024).
-USGS Automated Ground Motion Processing Software Version 2, U.S. Geological Survey software release. [https://doi.org/10.5066/P13HMKFJ](https://doi.org/10.5066/P13HMKFJ)
+USGS Automated Ground Motion Processing Software Version 2, U.S. Geological Survey software release, doi: [10.5066/P13HMKFJ](https://doi.org/10.5066/P13HMKFJ).

+: You can also cite the following journal article that gives an overview and of the software:

+: > Thompson, E.M., M. Hearne, B.T.
+Aagaard, J.M.
+Rekoske, C.B.
+Worden, M.P.
+Moschetti, H.E.
+Hunsinger, G.C.
+Ferragut, G.A.
+Parker, J.A.
+Smith, Smith, K.K., and A.R.
+Kottke (2025).
+Automated, Near Real‐Time Ground‐Motion Processing at the US Geological Survey. _Seismological Research Letters_, 96(1), pp.538-553, doi: [10.1785/0220240021](https://doi.org/10.1785/0220240021).

 License
 : This is free and unencumbered software released into the public domain.
 It is